PhotonVision/photonvision/docs/source/docs/hardware/selecting-hardware.md

 ## Choosing a Camera

 PhotonVision works with Pi Cameras and most USB Cameras.
 Other cameras such as webcams, virtual cameras, etc. are not officially supported and may not work.
-It is important to note that fisheye cameras should only be used as a driver camera / gamepeice detection and not for detecting targets / apriltags.
+It is important to note that fisheye cameras should only be used as a driver camera / gamepeice detection and not for detecting targets / AprilTags.

 PhotonVision relies on [CSCore](https://github.com/wpilibsuite/allwpilib/tree/main/cscore) to detect and process cameras, so camera support is determined based off compatibility with CScore along with native support for the camera within your OS (ex.
 [V4L compatibility](https://en.wikipedia.org/wiki/Video4Linux) if using a Linux machine like a Raspberry Pi).